-If you're looking for the best area to live in Bangkok, first you should ask yourself a few questions mo:
+If you're looking for the best area to live in Bangkok, first you should ask yourself these questions :

 - 💼 Where's my office?
 Because traffic is the worst thing in Bangkok and if you don't want to lose hours every day on your commute, you might want to look for something as close as possible to your office.

 - 🍸 What's my lifestyle like?
-Love to chill on a terrace and read?
+Do you love to chill on a terrace and read?
 Or you're more of a party animal with an addiction to good cocktails and rooftop bars?

 - 💵 What's my budget?
 Because some areas like Thonglor or Ekamai will cost you twice more than other parts of the city a few BTS stations away (On Nut, Bang Na...)